 Present an action plan for generating revenue that synthesizes concepts of growth strategy, management of revenue, and product management

-Wharton Executive Education delivers research-driven programs that prepare executives to address complex challenges and lead revenue growth with confidence.
-With access to world-class faculty and insights on growth strategy, revenue management, customer engagement, and cross functional teams, participants gain the leadership skills to strengthen their revenue strategy and drive business excellence.
+Wharton Executive Education delivers research-driven programs that prepare executives to address complex challenges and lead with confidence.
+Its faculty bring deep expertise in revenue management, pricing, product innovation, and analytics through their research and advisory work.
+Participants gain insights across growth strategy, customer engagement, and cross-functional collaboration to strengthen decision making and drive business outcomes.

 Note: A registration fee of US$250 is applicable for the on-campus event.